-- Erase the startup configuration and reload a router to the default state. - Perform basic configuration tasks on a router. - Configure and activate Ethernet interfaces. - Test and verify configurations. - EXECUTE Reflect upon and document the network implementation.
+- Cable a network according to the Topology Diagram given by Lab Coordinator - Erase the startup configuration and reload a router to the default state. - Perform basic configuration tasks on a router. - Configure and activate Ethernet interfaces. - Test and verify configurations. - Reflect upon and document the network implementation.